b7w/limited-fm/docs/guide/developer.rst

     * | limited_filters: Some helpers.
 Truncate path, join path.

 * tests:
+    * | data: Init data for tests.
+It is more cross platform and easy to manage.
     * | base: Base StorageTestCase for more easier test files actions.
         For more look :doc:`here </topics/testing>`.
     * | storage: Tests of FileStorage.